buzzm/WebF/README.md

 * end:  Called after iteration to next() has concluded.
 Can option return a dict that will be sent to the client.

+The class optionally may provide an `authenticate` method.
+See Authentication below for more.

 Functions can have zero more arguments.
 Unlike traditional functions, there are only 2 HTTP arguments in the framework `args` and `fargs`.
 The latter is framework arguments which we'll cover later.  `args` is simply a JSON